alttch/bma-info/roboplc/quickstart.rst

 ======================

 How we need to prepare the remote (a board, an industrial computer etc.) to run the program.
-To do this, see :doc:`configuring` section.
+To do this, see :doc:`config` section.

 Flashing
 ========